Ajuwaya

-Ajuwaya is a 2017 Nigerian Movie produced and directed by Tolu Awobiyi Lord Tanner.
-The Adventure Movie stars Timini Egbuson, Lanre Hassan, Etinosa Idemudia, Kemi Lala Akindoju and Rahama Sadau.
+Ajuwaya is a 2017 Nigerian adventure film produced and directed by Tolu Awobiyi Lord Tanner.
+The film stars Timini Egbuson, Lanre Hassan, Etinosa Idemudia, Kemi Lala Akindoju and Rahama Sadau.

 Synopsis

-The movie revolves around six National Youth Service Corps members who were posted to a village in Osun State for their youth service.
-The story became complicated when the said corp members revived a long-aged evil in the community.
+Six National Youth Service Corps members who were posted to a village in Osun State find their service year complicated when they inadvertently revive an age-long evil in the community.